mratsim/Arraymancer/Design_document.md

     "If you mis-handle reference counts you can get problems from memory-leaks to segmentation faults.
 The only strategy I know of to handle reference counts correctly is blood, sweat, and tears."
 Nim GC perf: https://gist.github.com/dom96/77b32e36b62377b2e7cadf09575b8883

+References: [Copy semantics](https://forum.nim-lang.org/t/1793/5) "Parameter passing doesn't copy, var x = foo() doesn't copy but moves let x = y doesn't copy but moves, var x = y does copy but I can use shallowCopy instead of = for that."

+In-depth [read](http://blog.stablekernel.com/when-to-use-value-types-and-reference-types-in-swift) (for Swift but applicable): performance, safety, usability

 ## Performance consideration

 * Add OpenMP pragma for parallel computing on `fmap` and self-implemented BLAS operations.
     How to detect that OpenMP overhead is worth it?

+## Features

+* How to implement integer matrix multiplication and matrix-vector multiplication.
+    1. Convert to float64, use BLAS, convert back to int.
+No issue for int32 has them all.
+Int64 may lose some precision.
+    2. Implement a cache-oblivious matrix multiplication.
+Implementation in [Julia](https://github.com/JuliaLang/julia/blob/master/base/linalg/matmul.jl#L490).
+[Paper](http://ocw.raf.edu.rs/courses/electrical-engineering-and-computer-science/6-895-theory-of-parallel-systems-sma-5509-fall-2003/readings/cach_oblvs_thsis.pdf).
+* How to implement non-contiguous matrix multiplication and matrix-vector multiplication.
+    1. Cache oblivious and any stride generic matrix multiplication
+    2. Convert the tensor to C major layout with the ìtems` iterator.

 ## TODO
 1. GPU support: Cuda and Magma first.
 OpenCL when AMD gets its act together.